How to Create Sparkling Geode Gems — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 4Ensure your molds are completely dry before filling them with plaster to prevent the plaster from sticking.
+• 4Ensure that your chosen molds are completely dry before you begin filling them with the plaster mixture.
+Any residual moisture in the molds can prevent the plaster from adhering properly, potentially leading to the geode sticking or breaking when you try to remove it.

-• 5Dispose of excess plaster mixture responsibly.
-Do not pour large amounts down the drain, as it can harden and cause clogs.
-Let it harden in a disposable container and then discard it in the trash.
+• 5Responsible disposal of excess plaster mixture is crucial for maintaining your plumbing.
+Do not pour any significant amounts of wet plaster down the drain, as it will harden and can cause severe clogs.
+Instead, let any leftover plaster mixture harden completely in a disposable container or bag, and then discard it in your regular household trash.

 Related Activities You Might Enjoy